EFSCOIN/Document/technical-faq.md

 Yes and no, it depends!
 For many daily tasks the Efs is quite suitable, however, because internet browsers nowadays require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems like a lot, modern browsers are real memory hogs!

-### Can I boot a Pi from a USB-attached hard drive instead of the SD card?
+### Can I boot a Efs from a USB-attached hard drive instead of the SD card?

 Yes, booting from a USB-attached drive (either a SSD or actual hard drive) can make the Efs boot and work faster.
-We have extensive instructions on how to do this [here](./hardware/raspberrypi/bootmodes/msd.md).
+We have extensive instructions on how to do this [here](./hardware/efscoin/bootmodes/msd.md).

 ### Can I boot a Efs over a network?

-Yes, this is possible — see the documentation [here](./hardware/raspberrypi/bootmodes/net.md).
+Yes, this is possible — see the documentation [here](./hardware/efscoin/bootmodes/net.md).

 ### Can I share files from my Pi with my Windows machines?

 Yes, there are a number of ways of doing this, and the most common is to use what are called Samba shares.
-We don't have any specific documentation on Samba shares in our official docs just yet, but [here](https://gitter.im/efsco/) is some from our magazine.
+We don't have any specific document on Samba shares in our official docs just yet, but [here](https://gitter.im/efsco/) is some from our magazine.

 It's also easy to copy files to and from Windows devices, rather than sharing folders.
 There is plenty of documentation [here](./remote-access/README.md).